The White Stag: Background

 Kate Seredy was born in Hungary and came to the United States at the age of twenty-three.
 She had previously published two children's books here.
 Her first, The Good Master, was based in her homeland, and received the Newbery Honor award.
-Seredy's second book, "Listening", was set in rural New York where she lived in at the time.
+Her second book, "Listening", was set in rural New York where she lived in at the time.
 Hungary again became the inspiration for The White Stag.
-Originally conceived after Seredy read a book on Hungarian history for children and found it dry, she says in the "Forward" that she wrote the book for "Those who want to hear the voice of pagan gods in wind and thunder, who want to see fairies dance in the moonlight, who can believe that faith can move mountains, can follow the thread on the pages of this book.
+Originally conceived after Seredy read a book on Hungarian history for children and found it dry, she says in the foreword that she wrote the book for "Those who want to hear the voice of pagan gods in wind and thunder, who want to see fairies dance in the moonlight, who can believe that faith can move mountains, can follow the thread on the pages of this book.
 It is a fragile thread; it cannot bear the weight of facts and dates."
 Based on her father's favorite folktale about the founding of that country, The White Stag was written in just three weeks.